 There is no one “right time” to outsource shipping and handling, but here are some tips to know when you may be ready to explore this option:

 - You don’t have room to store inventory

-- You don’t want to purchase land or lease a warehouse
+- You don’t want to purchase land or lease an ecommerce warehouse

 - Your sales are increasing and you’re forecasting major growth

 - You want to expand into new markets

 - You want to meet customer expectations around affordable 2-day shipping

 In addition to not having to manage a warehouse, spend countless hours on ecommerce fulfillment, or run operations yourself, there are many benefits a 3PL offers that would be difficult or costly to replicate on your own.